tundrarum/encuesta/README.md

 ## Usage

+First unzip the database:

+    gunzip ecv.duckdb.gz

-Use the `duckdb` cli to interact with the database.
+Use the `duckdb ecv.duckdb` cli to interact with the database.
 Example

 ```
 ❯ duckdb ecv.duckdb